rebarbara/fraud/README.md

 - *SS7 signalling data:* used to set up calls, independent of the voice network, similar in volume to AMA, can be collected real-time.
 Additional advantage: can be sampled at call setup, avoiding the delay until call completion.
 - *Line Information Database (LIDB):* gives the status of other calls, such as bill-to-third party, and calling card calls.

-Along with all these data, we also must deal with a contunuous stream of metadata.
+Along with all these data, a continuous stream of metadata must also be dealt with.
 This large data stream brings greatly increased complexity.
 The tight integration of data analysis and data management is a direct result of the volume and complexity of the data sources.

 ### Storage

+AT&T required a database that
+- could be updated in real time,
+- could hold vast amounts of historical data in minimal disk space,
+- had the ability to retrieve thousands of call records quickly.

+Chosen DBMS: Daytona.
+Characteristics and strategy:
+- Use both field-level and record-level compression.
+Besides sparing disk space this also speeds up retrieval time for queries: fewer bytes accessed from disk.
+Typical query for 2000 international calls < a minute.
+- Store all of the call detail for several years to provide a lengthy historical reference.
+- As the call detail arrives, each record is augmented with supporting information (e.g. estimated retail cost, type of service, business/residence).
+Consistency checks.

+Having a database allows for retrospective analyses and provides the means of testing new algorithms on historical data.
+Also provides historical view of individual calling patterns, so the deviations from normal can be seen.

 ### Detection
 ### The Role of Humans
 ### Visualization